Mikhail Svetov: Political activity

 After the adviser to the Ukrainian president Volodymyr Zelenskyy, Ruslan Stefanchuk, stated that the ideology of the "Servant of the People" party was libertarianism, Svetov issued a text questioning the party’s commitment to libertarian values and, at the request of RTVI, made a small test for understanding libertarianism for Zelenskyy himself.

 Svetov acted as the inviting organizer of the lecture of Hans-Hermann Hoppe.
 The lecture was held on October 6, 2019, in Moscow, where Hoppe described the destructive power of democracy, its incompatibility with individual freedom and the natural union between Western conservatism and libertarianism.
 Svetov also spoke at the event.

+On July 31, 2019, Svetov was arrested and imprisoned for 30 days for holding an Unsanctioned Rally that drew an estimated crowd of 20,000 people.
+Svetov, his party, and other activists and politicians wanted to hold a rally in front of Lubyanka Square to allow actual oppositions candidates to stand for the 2021 Russian legislative election.

+In 2021 Svetov was arrested for nine days for holding a rally in support of Alexei Navalny.

+Svetov has been extremely vocal about his opposition to sanctions on Russians and Russia as a whole due to the Russian invasion of Ukraine so much so that other Russian opposition figures and outlets have begun to describe him as being damaging to the overall Russian opposition cause.

+Namely, Svetov vehemently attacked Sergei Guriev, Sergei Aleksashenko, and Maria Snegovaya, three high profile exiled Russian economists who have collaborated with western governments to target Russians tied to the war as part of the International Working Group on Russian Sanctions.

+On November 18, 2022, Svetov was added to the list of foreign agents.

+In 2023, a criminal case was opened against Svetov on charges of "rehabilitation of Nazism," for talking about Stepan Bandera in a "positive way."
+In 2021, on his Telegram channel Svetov sang the song Ah, Bandera, Ukrainian Apostle! which at the time was heavily criticized by Vladislav Pozdnyakov, founder of Male State.
+In response to the case, Svetov stated: "I feel that I have fallen into the first league of enemies of Putin’s regime.
+I love Russia and worry about it.
+I worry about myself much less.
+I hope this nightmare will end soon.
+No to war."

 Political views

 Libertarianism

 Svetov calls himself an ideological anarcho-capitalist.
 He believes that only through lustration and ensuring the functioning of the free market can corruption and the economic decline of Russia be overcome.
 In addition, Svetov is a supporter of such ideas as: federalism, freedom of association, laissez-faire, legalization of weapons, drugs and abortion and reducing the role of the state in the life of a child such eliminating juvenile justice and increasing the ability of private foundations to directly help children.